 Tips for Purchasing

-Make sure that the teapot can hold enough liquid to serve your needs.
-A large water capacity is a plus when you have to serve large groups.
+- Make sure that the teapot can hold enough liquid to serve your needs.
+Large water capacity is a plus when you have to serve large groups.

-If you want to be alerted when the water is ready, a model with a kettle whistle is the right choice.
-However, if you have small children, you might won’t like the whistling noise in your home.
+- If you want to be alerted when the water is ready, a model with a kettle whistle is the right choice.
+However, if you have small children, you might don’t like the whistling noise in your home.